VikhilP/QA-Practical-Project/README.md

 ## Docker

 Docker allows for programs to be run in a isolated container. it does this by building the app and putting it into an image.
-This is sort of like a executable which entails everything that the app needs to run such as the code, dependencies, libraries, directories needed, ports etc. These are defined inside docker files
+This is sort of like a executable which entails everything that the app needs to run such as the code, dependencies, libraries, directories needed, ports etc. These are defined inside Dockerfile(s)

+### Docker Compose

+Docker compose is a tool that needs to be installed alongside docker.
+This tool practically automates the docker build process.
+Previously, a devops engineer would have to enter in each docker build process into the command line.
+Docker-Compose allows devops engineers to input all of these into one file.
+The text is easier to read and debug as most statements are one word commands.
+Services created and defined inside this file will be in the same network allowing for each service to talk to one another.

+### Docker Swarm

+A docker swarm is an orchestration tool that allows for applications to be more robust and protected from overloading.
+Swarms are clusters of machines/VMs that are running shared containers (in most cases), and thus benefit from increased scalabitly and error handing as more machines leads to less points of failure.
+Docker swarm uses the same docker-compose file used to build the images but with one slight difference.
+Docker swarm cannot build images which is why it is used in the deployment stage.
+Swarm needs to pull the images from elsewhere, this has been supplied by running 'docker-compose up -d' in a previous step to build the images.
+Then the images are pushed to dockerhub which is then pulled down for the swarm.

+In this project, a stack is used which i have made use of to carry out rolling updates to the applicaiton.
+I do not want the user to face any downtime at any point while the applicaiton is updating.
+Disregarding replicas, having a swarm means that one machine can run an old version of the app while one is updating.
+Then when it updates, the new one will pick up the slack for the old version while it updates.
+This is made better with Nginx
 ## Ansible

 ## Nginx